 Illinois Housing Market Vitality

 Illinois metro area house prices are forecasted to underperform the national market.
-Current local conditions support an estimated 2.4% increase in the next twelve months.
-Illinois’s housing market vitality, based on the fifteen metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as forty ninth in the nation.
+Current local conditions support an estimated 1.6% increase in the next twelve months.
+Illinois’s housing market vitality, based on the fifteen metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as fifty first in the nation.
 Recent changes in local conditions suggest the possibility of moderation in short-term performance.